toby5001/ADL-Parameter-Parser/README.md

 # List of possible adlParm Arguments
 Many of these arguments directly correspond to parts of the ParmTemplates, but some have had their behavior slightly adjusted for ease of use.
 As said above, through the Template, Arg, Kwarg, and Tags arguments, essentially all aspects of parameter templates are supported.
 - **parm** : String.
 The parameter that is being customized.
 If not present in VEX, this can be automatically set.
-- **default** : Float/Int/String or Tuple, Sets the default value, can be a single value or optionaly a tuple for multi-component parms.
+- **default** : Float/Int/String or Tuple, Sets the default value, can be a single value or optionally a tuple for multi-component parms.
 Corresponds to default_value.
 - **min** : Float/Int.
 Sets the minimum value.
 Same name as python arg.
 - **max** : Float/Int.
 Sets the minimum value.
 Same name as python arg.
 - **minlock** : Boolean.
 Limits to the min value.
 Corresponds to min_is_strict.